dcogb/dcogb.github.io/documentation/userguide/markdown.md

 ## Including Views

-If you need you may include a regular Kohana View file by placing the name of the view in double curly brackets.  **If the view is not found, no error or exception will be shown, the curly brackets and view name will simply remain there!**
+If you need you may include a regular Mountain Valley Church of God View file by placing the name of the view in double curly brackets.  **If the view is not found, no error or exception will be shown, the curly brackets and view name will simply remain there!**

 	{{some/view/file}}